kelvinlockwood/policies/terms/index.md

 1. You are solely responsible for properly canceling your account.
 Within each of our Services, we provide a simple no-questions-asked cancellation link.
 You can find instructions for how to cancel your account in our [Cancellation policy](../cancellation/index.md).
 An email or phone request to cancel your account is not automatically considered cancellation.
 If you need help canceling your account, you can always [contact our Support team]({{ site.email_support }}).
 2. All of your content will be inaccessible from the Services immediately upon account cancellation.
 Within 30 days, all content will be permanently deleted from active systems and logs.
 Within 60 days, all content will be permanently deleted from our backups.
 We cannot recover this information once it has been permanently deleted.
 If you want to export any data before your account is canceled please contact us for instructions.
 3. If you cancel the Service before the end of your current paid up month, your cancellation will take effect immediately, and you will not be charged again.
 We do not automatically prorate unused time in the last billing cycle.
 See our [Fair Refund policy](../refund/index.md) for more details.
 4. We have the right to suspend or terminate your account and refuse any and all current or future use of our Services for any reason at any time.
-Suspension means you and any other users on your account will not be able to access the account or any content in the account.
+Suspension means you will not be able to access the account or any content in the account.
 Termination will furthermore result in the deletion of your account or your access to your account, and the forfeiture and relinquishment of all content in your account.
 We also reserve the right to refuse the use of the Services to anyone for any reason at any time.
 We have this clause because statistically speaking, out of the hundreds of thousands of accounts on our Services, there is at least one doing something nefarious.
 There are some things we staunchly stand against and this clause is how we exercise that stance.
 For more details, see our [Use Restrictions policy](../abuse/index.md).
 5. Verbal, physical, written or other abuse (including threats of abuse or retribution) of a Company employee or officer will result in immediate account termination.

 ## Modifications to the Service and Prices